NECSI Community

 Professor Kagan is the director of the Mind/Brain Behavior Interfaculty Initiative.
 He has served on the National Institute of Mental Health and on the National Research Council.
 His books include Galen’s Prophecy: Temperament in Human Nature and Three Seductive Ideas.

-Harvard MBB page
+Harvard page